Dead Peer Dedection

 Additional Details: Dead Peer Detection

-Dead Peer Detection (DPD) is a network security protocol designed to detect the failure of a peer in an IPsec connection.
+Dead Peer Detection (DPD) is a network security protocol designed to detect a peer’s failure in an IPsec connection.
 It is a method of detecting when an IPsec-enabled peer is no longer available on the network.
 The idea behind the protocol is that, by periodically sending a packet to the peer, the peer can respond to the packet and prove that it is still active.
 The peer is presumed dead if no response is received within a specified time.

 DPD is a critical feature of IPsec because it ensures a secure connection is maintained even when one of the peers fails.
 It is essential when both peers must always be available, such as for virtual private networks (VPNs).
 In such cases, DPD can detect when one of the peers has failed and automatically re-establish the connection with a new peer.